Nanashi13/Rehid-configs-files-3DS/README.md

  * **Magi - Hajimari no Meikyuu**
  Control camera with the C-Stick instead on the D-Pad, Change Character 1, Change Character 2 and Genie power touch button remapped to ZL, ZR and START.

+ * **Kingdom Hearts 3D - Dream Drop Distance**
+ Control the Command Deck with the ZL and ZR instead on the D-PAD UP and DOWN (so you can browse trough your attacks/magics while still being able to move freely) and you can summon our Dream Eaters with LEFT and RIGHT (LEFT= 1st Dream Eater, RIGHT= 2nd Dream Eater).

 **PD: To everyone that download my repo, i made a mistake on Kid Icarus Uprising remap, re download the repo and replace the files, the C-Nub now works perfect.
 (Previously, i made a mistake and the C-Nub move the retina and Pit, now its fixed)**

  ## Credits
+@Nutez of gbatemp for let me include some of his remaps
 @Kartik for creating rehid and for all his help to improving this repo!